setouchi-h/cc-marketplace/README.md

 - Creates `~/.claude/scripts/` directory if it doesn't exist
 - Writes the status line script to `~/.claude/scripts/statusline.sh`
 - Makes the script executable
+- Automatically configures `~/.claude/settings.json` to enable the status line

 #### Preview the Status Line